Noiztbander/mern-stack-example/README.md

 # mern-stack-example
-This is a project done just for studying and apply Mongo, Exprees, React and Node as a Fullstack project.
+This is a repository done just for studying and apply Mongo, Exprees, React and Node as a Fullstack project.